Home » All Recipes » Desserts » Lemon Angel Pie

 How to Make Lemon Angel Pie

+With around 25 minutes of prep and a small list of ingredients, lemon angel pie can be yours.
 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.

 • Eggs: Separate the eggs.
 The whites form the base of the crust, and the yolks will be saved for the filling.

-• Cream of tartar: Helps the egg whites whip up with more stability so the crust keeps its shape.
+• Cream of tartar: Helps the egg whites whip up with more stability, so the crust keeps its shape.

 • Butter: Used to grease the pan.